The decorations on many of the doors in old Cartagena tell a story of status; much like the crow-stepped gables you see on buildings in Belgium.

 Size of Door & Knobs

-The number of knobs on the door indicates importance; the more you had, the more power you held in the community.
+The number of knobs on the door indicates importance; the more you had, the more power you hold in the community.

-At some of houses you’ll find inner and outer doors; this was often for practical reasons.
+At some of the houses, you’ll find inner and outer doors; this was often for practical reasons.
 Opening the little door kept the heat out and requires little to no effort to open.